StevenNotovitz/aA-JS-project-Labyrinth/README.md

 ## Functionality

 In this game, a use will be charged with navigating their way out of the labyrinth environment.
-The player will be able to:
+The player will be able to:\
--move from tile to traversable tile using the arrow keys, -access a map screen that will be revealed as the player explores,
+-move from tile to traversable tile using the arrow keys\
+-access a map screen that will be revealed as the player explores

 The game will render the view based on the world state, and will update the worldstate with each player move.
 The positions in the labyrinth will be organized as a node tree.
 At each position of the player, there are at most three possible moves, turn left, turn right, and step forward.
 The game will render the correct view based on the available moves at the user’s current position.

-Bonus features:
+Bonus features:\
--create multiple levels
+-create multiple levels\
--randomly select one of several starting positions for the player -bonus bonus feature: random generation of levels -music and sounds, including monster sounds (see below) -monster wandering the maze - alternate lose condition (see below)
+-randomly select one of several starting positions for the player\
+-bonus bonus feature: random generation of levels\
+-music and sounds, including monster sounds (see below)\
+-monster wandering the maze - alternate lose condition (see below)